Acyclicity in finite groups and groupoids: General patterns

-The above opens up the potential for achieving successively more stringent structural conditions in an inductive fashion.
-Essentially the induction will be on the size $k = |\alpha|$ of the generator set of subgroups $\G[\alpha]$ that may form certain obstructive patterns and progresses to exclude them by replacing $\G$ by $\Ghat$ as in item~(c) above.
-The crux of the matter is to reconcile the preconditions of~(c), or to find suitable $\H_k(\G)$ that do not spoil $\G[\alpha]$-compatibility.
-The key obstructions to be dealt with are cyclic patterns of cosets w.r.t.\ subgroups $\G[\alpha]$ to be discussed in the following section.
+This opens up the potential for achieving successively more stringent structural conditions in an inductive fashion.
+Essentially, the induction will be on the size $|\alpha|$ of the generator set of subgroups $\G[\alpha]$ that may form certain obstructive patterns and progresses to exclude them by replacing $\G$ essentially by suitable $\Ghat := \sym(\CG \oplus \H)$. \begin{quotation} The crux of the matter is to find $\H$ that eliminates the obstructive patterns at level $\Gamma_{k+1}$ while retaining the subgroups at level $\Gamma_k$, which have already been righted in previous steps. \end{quotation}